memduhb/movie-budget-and-financial-performance-analysis/README.txt

 This work is a part of my understandings from Angela YU's Udemy course 100 Days of Code: The Complete Python Bootcamp.
-I have organized and tampered with data in my fashion.
 I have made use of PANDAS, NUMPY, MATPLOTLIB and SEABORN libraries.